dscott24/SoftEng/_pages/more-games.md

 post_date: 2018-12-18 01:37:03
 ---
 <!-- wp:paragraph -->
-<p>Thanks for joining Fit Kids Games!
+<p><strong>Thanks for joining Fit Kids Games!
 You can now enjoy additional games.
-Have fun and remember to stay active and eat healthy!</p>
+Have fun and remember to stay active and eat healthy!</strong></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->